Aspire vs LMN vs DynaScape: Which Fits Your Landscape Business?

 DynaScape vs LMN: Different Tools for Different Jobs

-The overlap people ask about is business management: DynaScape's Manage360 (quote-based) bolts estimating, pipeline, and job costing onto the design workflow — drawing → takeoff → estimate in one vendor.
+The overlap people ask about is business management: DynaScape's Manage360 bolts estimating, pipeline, job costing, job management, a crew tracking app, and QuickBooks integration onto the design workflow, so drawing, takeoff, and estimate come from one vendor.
+It now publishes pricing too: the Sales & Estimating package runs $219/month ($2,497/yr) and the full suite $359/month ($4,093/yr), each plus a one-time onboarding fee (verified August 2026).
 It's convenient if you live in DynaScape all day.
 But if design is only part of your revenue and maintenance/installs are the engine, LMN's budgeting, scheduling, and crew tools fit the day-to-day better.

 The Decision Guide: Pick by Company, Not by Feature List